sunny4lab-project/-Automate-Microsoft-Azure-Asset-Inventory-using-Qualys/README.md

 <img width="961" alt="Final Result" src="https://github.com/sunny4lab-project/-Automate-Microsoft-Azure-Asset-Inventory-using-Qualys/assets/139194279/1540da60-c780-4899-9fcb-c2aba871625c">

 Managing a comprehensive asset inventory in Microsoft Azure is critical for effective security and compliance.
 By integrating Qualys, a leading cybersecurity solution, you can automate the asset inventory process, ensuring real-time visibility into your Azure environment.
-This guide outlines the steps to automate Microsoft Azure asset inventory using Qualys.
+This project aims to automate the asset inventory process within Microsoft Azure using Qualys, a cybersecurity platform.
+By integrating Qualys' capabilities with Azure, the project seeks to streamline security and compliance efforts by efficiently identifying and managing assets deployed within Azure environments.
+This automation facilitates real-time visibility into Azure assets, enabling proactive security measures, vulnerability management, and compliance monitoring.
+Ultimately, the project aims to enhance overall security posture and regulatory adherence within Azure environments by automating asset inventory processes through the use of Qualys' robust security solutions.

 # -Deploying Azure Connector 🖱️